3dcitydb/3dcitydb-docs/source/impexp/import-preferences/import-log.rst

 (either requested by the user or caused by severe errors), not all input features might have been processed.
-To understand which top-level features were actually loaded into the database during an import session, the user can choose to let the Importer/Exporter create an *import log*.
+To understand which top-level features were actually loaded into the database during an import session, a user can choose to let the Importer/Exporter create an *import log*.

 .. figure:: /media/impexp_import_preferences_log_fig.png